yahoo/covid-19-data/README.md

 The Yahoo COVID-19 Dataset is made available under a [Creative Commons CC-BY-NC 4.0 license](https://creativecommons.org/licenses/by-nc/4.0/legalcode).
 No express permission from Verizon Media is required for noncommercial uses.
 Only compliance with the CC-BY-NC 4.0 license is required for [noncommercial uses](https://wiki.creativecommons.org/wiki/NonCommercial_interpretation) including attribution.

-Verizon Media is also offering royalty-free commercial licenses upon request.
-If you are interested in using the Yahoo COVID-19 Dataset for a commercial use, [please submit a request](https://docs.google.com/forms/d/e/1FAIpQLSdINfXR6S0ZmOGSvdvg4WUKzhqvDxltLoa4q4btQ4gkJokTPw/viewform).
+Verizon Media may consider granting royalty-free commercial licenses upon request.
+If you are interested in making commercial use of the Yahoo COVID-19 Dataset, [please submit a request](https://docs.google.com/forms/d/e/1FAIpQLSdINfXR6S0ZmOGSvdvg4WUKzhqvDxltLoa4q4btQ4gkJokTPw/viewform).